Cambria audit finds deputies worked for municipal police on county time; report forwarded to state attorney general's office

 "I have forwarded a copy of the audit report, which I received, to the attorney general's office.
 My office has, and will continue to, forward all information which we receive to the attorney general's office."

-Commissioners Thomas Chernisky and Scott Hunt and Acting Sheriff Don Robertson did not respond to requests for comment.
+Robertson and Commissioners Thomas Chernisky and Scott Hunt did not respond to requests for comment.
 Commissioner William "B.J."
 Smith declined comment due to this being a personnel matter.